turgayozgur/messageman/README.md

 # Messageman

-The ultimate, lightweight, distributed job/worker managing application.
+Lightweight, distributed job/worker managing application.
+Everything is a simple HTTP request.
 You can use it as a sidecar or a gateway.
 Distributed messages handled by built in RabbitMQ implementation.

 ## Highlights